 Institutional facilities have different parking standards than dwelling units, however.
 Institutional uses must provide one parking space for every three occupants, while uses such as nursing homes and convalescent hospitals must provide one parking space for every four licensed beds.
 Transitional housing and emergency shelters must provide one parking space for every staff member and one parking space for every four residents.
+These requirements are similar in intensity or lower-intensity when compared to the parking requirements for other uses in the same zone, and therefore are incompliance with State law.
 These parking requirements do not appear to constrain the location of institutional uses in Marysville based on the number of uses currently operating in the City.
+The City's Municipal Code states that off-street parking for Emergency Shelters shall be required based upon demonstrated need, but not to exceed parking requirements for other residential or commercial uses within the same zone.
+To comply with Government Code Section 65583(a)(4), the City has included Program 1.4 to amend parking standards to ensure they are objective.